 You will walk away from the FRA having learned something about your body that you didn’t know before.

-The standard approach to exercise is to look at things from a “functional” standpoint: can you squat, push, pull, deadlift, etc.?
+The standard approach to exercise is to look at things from a “functional” standpoint: can you squat, do push-ups, and deadlift?

-The FRA says you have a body full of independent joints, so let’s spend time exploring what those joints are capable of doing on their own.
+We say you have a body full of independent joints, so let’s spend time exploring what those joints can do on their own.

 Then we can see how well they coordinate to create movement.